jaymegordo/SMSEventLog/README.md

 ### Refreshing Tables
 * Any text field can handle a \*wildcard\* search
     * Eg, search for any event with a title like \*Alternator\*

+### Menu Bar Functions
+There are several extra functions in the menubar, such as:
+* Email current table
+* Export current table to excel file
+* Delete selected row
+* Create TSI
+* Get WorkOrder from email
+* Reset database connection (useful if getting connection related errors)
+* Reset your username/any other credentials

 ### Examples
 * Create a new event: